andrewbloom37/distortion-vst/README.md

 ### scale

-The amount of clipping which occurs... the waveform will be clipped, and a scaled amount that was clippd will be added back.
+The amount of clipping which occurs... the waveform will be clipped, and a scaled amount that was clipped will be added back.

 ### gain